Things to Do in Denver Without Leaving Your Home

+We hope you're feeling well, connected, entertained and engaged as the stay-at-home order keeps you inside.
+Denver artists, musicians, institutions and sports teams have risen to the occasion to keep you busy in the best way through the days ahead.

-We've compiled a list of fun things you can do in Denver — without leaving your living room.
-At the bottom are ongoing activities; up top are picks for your calendar (with one howling good exception):
+We have compiled a list of fun things you can do in Denver — without leaving your living room.
+At the bottom are ongoing activities; up top are timely picks for your calendar:

 303 Cover Challenge